rqc6/66_containerrob/README.md

 # 66_containerrob
-Simple FiveM Container robbery script for ox_target.
+Simple FiveM Container robbery script for ox_target & cd_dispatch.

 You are not allowed to resell or release my scripts!
 Its my first resource in github! :)